sshalem/JAVA/10_Design_Patterns/README.md

 <img src="https://img.shields.io/badge/- 4. builder %20-blue" height=40px>

 - Let's create a Builder for Window class.
-- In Window class I have 2 fileds of name and type.
+- In Window class I have 3 fields of : name, type, price.
 - If I create an Instance of WIndow , then I need to set each field with data.
 - With `Builder` I can do that with 1 line of code, which I set the name and type of Window